-FR-4 is the most common Printed Circuit Board material that uses Bromine, a halogen that has the properties to prevent or slow down the spread of fire.
-It is also a standard material used for Printed Circuit Boards by National Electrical Manufacturers Association (NEMA).
+FR-4 is the most common printed circuit board material that uses Bromine, a halogen that has the properties to prevent or slow down the spread of fire.
+It is also a standard material used for PCB by National Electrical Manufacturers Association (NEMA).

 The following chart emphasizes the fundamental electrical properties of FR-4 Material.

 |Electrical Properties||Values by NextPCB|

 The raw material of FR-4 (Fiberglass and epoxy resin) makes it lightweight, cheap, and easily accessible.
 Fiberglass provides good strength while epoxy resin holds the structure.
 Together they provide an insulator with exceptional properties.

 FR-4 printed circuit board material is widely available and low in cost.
 Still, they provide exceptional quality functioning.
 However, the price for a high glass transition temperature and high comparative tracking index material is a bit high.

 FR-4 material provides high dielectric strength somewhere between 4.25-4.55 depending on different factors such as glass weave style, thickness, resin content, and copper foil roughness.
 The dielectric strength defines the maximum electric field that a dielectric material or insulator can resist either without breakdown or becoming electrically conductive.
 So, choosing a material with higher dielectric strength guarantees the exceptional quality of the insulator.